YikiSu/counselling_info/README.md

 # RUIMU COUNSELLING
-This is the resume page for clinical counsellor Zhanhong (Viola) Su.
+This is the resume page for registered clinical counsellor Zhanhong (Viola) Su.